 Satisfactory Academic Progress

-In order to maintain eligibility for Direct Loans, you MUST maintain Satisfactory Academic Progress (SAP) as outlined in LAU’s SAP Policy.
-Among other things, this means that you must maintain a CGPA of 2.0 or higher and show that you are completing your degree requirements in a timely matter.
-Study abroad will likely affect your eligibility for Direct Loans.
-Before committing to a study abroad program you should check with the Financial Aid and Scholarships Office.
-LAU will assess each student’s SAP at the end of each academic semester to ensure compliance.
+At the end of each academic semester, we will assess your academic progress by checking your grades in order to maintain eligibility for Direct Loans as outlined in LAU’s SAP Policy.
+Among other things, this means that you must maintain a CGPA of 2.0 or higher and show that you are completing your degree requirements in a timely manner.

-If you withdraw from classes at any point during a semester or fails to attend your classes, you must inform the Financial Aid and Scholarships office and the US Department of Education no later than 5 working days after withdrawal.
+If you withdraw from or fail to attend all your classes at any point during a semester, you must inform the Financial Aid and Scholarships office and the US Department of Education no later than 5 working days after withdrawal.
 Students who withdraw from their program of study are required to inform LAU in writing to email@example.com.
-You should note that failure to attend after enrolment is deemed to be a withdrawal.
+You should note that failure to attend after enrollment is deemed to be a withdrawal.
 You should also note that when you withdraw, any disbursed unearned loan funds must be returned to the US Department of Education.
 Please review our Return to Title IV Policy for more information.

-Federal regulations require that all Direct Loan borrowers who graduate or withdraw from their program of study complete a Loan Exit Counseling Session.
+Federal regulations require that all Direct Loan borrowers who graduate or withdraw from their program of study need to complete a Loan Exit Counseling Session.
 This session is designed to provide borrowers with important information regarding their responsibilities as well as repayment information.
-Students who withdraw from their course of study or fall below at least half-time study at any point during the current academic year will be required to complete Exit Counselling via Student Loans.gov.
+Students who withdraw from their course of study or fall below at least half-time study at any point during the current academic year will be required to complete Exit Counseling via the studentaid.gov website.
 The US Department of Education will also be notified.